salihnuman/CS412_Project/README.md

 ### 2.6 Dimensionality Reduction with PCA <a name="dimred"/>

 Recognizing the high dimensionality of NLP data, we applied Principal Component Analysis (PCA) to reduce dimensionality.
 Different PCA values were experimented with, and the optimal value, providing over 90% explained variance, was determined to enhance clustering performance.

+### 2.7 Removing Outliners With InterQuantile Range Method <a name="iqr"/>

+In the existing project, conversations with zero prompts were excluded from the dataset.
+Additionally to this, we applied the Interquartile Range (IQR) method to identify and eliminate scores that fall outside the defined range, effectively removing outliers from our data.

 ## 3. Preprocessing <a name="preprocessing2"/>